Anchal0035/Summer-Olympic-Analysis/README.md

 2. Which sports is having most number of golds so far?(Top 5)

-3. Which sport is having most number of medals so far?
+3. Which sports is having most number of medals so far?
 (Top 5)

 4. Which player has won most number of medals?
 (Top 5)